 Each year, teachers are asked to set professional growth plans (PGP) and determine student learning objective (SLO) baseline data by Sept.
 30. Throughout the year, teachers are observed in their classrooms.
-Best practice is for teachers to receive between four and six observations; at a minimum, teachers must receive two observations throughout the year.
+Best practice is for teachers to receive between four and six scored observations; at a minimum, teachers must receive two scored observations throughout the year.
 To capture student voice, students in grades 3 through 12 take the student perception survey in the fall.
-Each teacher meets with their school leader at mid-year to discuss areas of growth and strength and again at year-end to receive their final ratings.
+Each teacher meets with their school leader at midyear to discuss areas of growth and strength and again at yearend to receive their final ratings.

-How many student learning objectives (SLOs) do I need to do?
+How many student learning objectives (SLOs) do I need to submit?

-Teachers and specialized service providers must complete two SLOs.
-Since last year was the first year SLOs counted for LEAP, both the district and DCTA felt it was important that teachers had the opportunity to focus on learning and implementing the SLO process well and therefore granted a one year option for teachers to complete only one SLO.
-DPS is not alone in requiring two SLOs.
-Both within Colorado and nationally, districts are requiring the completion of two SLOs.
+This will depend on whether you are a teacher or a Specialized Service Provider (SSP).
+Teachers may complete 1 or 2 SLOs, but SSPs are required to complete 2 SLOs.
+All teachers are encouraged to complete 2 SLOs.
 Two SLOs (like multiple scored observations) allow evaluation measures to be more reliable; the more students who are tracked with bodies of evidence, the more likely the student growth score will be an authentic representation of students' progress.
 State law requires that 50% of final ratings for teachers be based on student growth.
-This year's student growth is